Senior police officer was ‘shot in front of young people’ by masked gunmen

 A senior police officer was shot by masked men in front of young people he had been coaching at a sports centre in Co Tyrone.

-The man, who is senior ranking, was shot at the facility in Omagh around 8pm on Wednesday.
+The man, who is senior ranking, was shot a number of times at the facility in Omagh around 8pm on Wednesday.

 He was taken to Altnagelvin Hospital in Londonderry where Northern Ireland’s chief constable Simon Byrne said he was in a critical but stable condition.